 We are proud to share our Māori heritage and there’s no better place to experience New Zealand’s indigenous culture than at Mātaatua – an authentic meeting house that travelled around the globe for 130 years before returning to Whakatāne.
 Mātaatua’s digital lightshow ‘HIKO: Legends Carved in Light’ combines history, architecture and technology for a spine-tingling cultural experience.

 Tick this off your bucket list and experience the majesty of swimming alongside dolphins in their natural habitat.
 Our warm coastal waters in the Bay of Plenty attract large pods of dolphins between November and May each year.
-Join Dolphin Seafaris for an epic adventure – they have a 95 per cent success rate finding dolphins.
+Join Dolphin Seafaris for an epic adventure – they have a 95% success rate finding dolphins!
 You may also see orcas, whales, sea turtles and seals along the way.

 Watch a beautiful canyon come alive with twinkling lights during an evening Waimarino Glow Worm Kayak Tour.
 Enjoy something to eat and drink as the sun sets before paddling across Lake McLaren, near Tauranga, to witness this magical experience.
 Daytime kayak tours are also available – enjoy the birdsong and peaceful forest surrounds.

 One of New Zealand’s little known treasures, this Island is home to a range of rare flora and fauna and endangered native species such as tuatara.
-Moutohorā sits just o the coast of Whakatāne and is a bird-lovers paradise.
+Moutohorā sits just off the coast of Whakatāne and is a bird-watcher's paradise.
 Kiwi, kākāriki (New Zealand parakeets), bellbirds and tui all live here.
 A guided tour is the only way to access this wildlife sanctuary.
-You’ll also visit a fur seal colony and enjoy a swim at a natural hot water beach
+You’ll also visit a fur seal colony and enjoy a swim at a natural hot water beach.

-KEWPIES’ popular tour travels through the Tauranga inner harbour surrounded by the Grand Kaimai range.
+KEWPIES’ popular tour travels through the Tauranga inner harbour surrounded by the Kaimai ranges.

 Comvita is globally-renowned for its powerful mānuka honey and associated health and skincare products.
 Visit their headquarters in Paengaroa to see the world through the eyes of a honeybee.
 Step inside a virtual beehive and learn about their fascinating lives and how much influence bees have on our food chain, health and wellbeing.